Business Terms and Conditions

 Moltke-Leth is liable for the legal counsel provided in accordance with the general provisions of Danish law, just as the lawyers at Moltke-Leth are, as members of the Danish Bar and Law Society, subject to its rules.

 Moltke-Leth is insured by the Danish insurance company Codan.
 All lawyers at Moltke-Leth are covered by the firm’s liability insurance and guarantee scheme.
 The liability insurance covers all Law Practice activities carried out by Moltke-Leth, regardless of where such activity takes place.
-The liability coverage is limited ca. DKK 50 million per insurance year.
+The liability coverage is limited at app.
+DKK 50 million per insurance year, the insurance covering Suzanne Estrup has a limit of DKK 2,5 mio.

 Our liability does not extend to indirect losses or consequential damages, including lost profits, data loss or loss of earnings, goodwill, image etc.